 It sent me running back to Atlanta to crank up a public television effort there, subsequently doing 100 shows of “Dixie Rising” and “The Jim Dean Journal” programs, a Charlie Rose-type interview show.
-Little did I know then that all that work was getting me ready for Veterans Today, which got cranked up at about that same time but would take almost a decade for our paths to cross.
+Little did I know then that all that work was getting me ready for VT, which got cranked up at about that same time but would take almost a decade for our paths to cross.
 The Net has been the ultimate melting pot… Jim W. Dean ]

 Alexis: Scholar Christopher Simpson writes in his 1994 study The Science of Coercion: Communication Research and Psychological Warfare, 1945-1960:

 “At heart modern psychological warfare has been a tool for managing empire, not for settling conflicts in any fundamental sense…In practice modern psychological warfare and propaganda have only rarely offered ‘alternatives’ to violence over the medium-to-long term.

 “Instead, they have been an integral part of a strategy and culture whose premise is the rule of the strong at the expense of the weak, where coercion and manipulation pose as ‘communication’ and close off opportunity for other, more genuine, forms of understanding.”

 In psychological warfare, Simpson adds, “sabotage,” “special operations,” “guerilla warfare,” “espionage,” “political, cultural, economic, and racial pressure are all effective weapons.
 They are effective because they produce dissension, distrust, fear and hopelessness in the minds of the enemy.”